-Croatia features dozens of inhabited islands.
+Islands are pearls of Croatia.
 All of them share Mediterranean culture and lifestyle, yet each of them has something unique.

 Brac is the closest island to Split and an integral part of Split's tourist offer.
 Located just 45 minutes of ferry ride from Split, it's a great destination for a day visit or longer.

-Brac features one of the most beautiful Croatian beaches, Zlatni Rat, located at the south part of the island near the place called Bol.
+Brac features one of the most beautiful Croatian beaches, Zlatni Rat, located in the south part of the island near the place called Bol.

-The island is also famous for stone mines.
+The island is famous for stone mines as well.
 Brac's stone has been used as a construction material for many monumental buildings in Dalmatia, including Sibenik Cathedral.
 You will notice that houses on the island have a special aesthetic value which they own to the unique appearance of the stone.

 If you are a biker, you will find Brac even more valuable.
 The entire island is covered by cycling trails.